-When it comes to university research and innovation, it’s well known that funding is becoming scarcer and researchers are under a lot of pressure to produce important findings.
-But what doesn't get talked about too often is how research universities can make their funding really count.
-While university research can produce very important discoveries, it often falls short when it comes to translating those discoveries into actual impact and return on investment.
+With university research and innovation, it’s well known that funding is becoming scarcer and researchers are under a lot of pressure to produce important findings.
+But what doesn't get discussed too often is how research universities can make their funding count.
+While university research can produce very important discoveries, it often falls short in translating those discoveries into actual impact and return on investment.
 Why is that?
 And how can the ROI of university inventions be improved?

 Why Doesn't University Research Pay Off?

-help me with my language arts homework Research universities usually have technology transfer offices, which are responsible for translating university research results into impact by forming startups or licensing patents to existing businesses, which then create commercial products with them.
-However, research conducted by the Brookings Institute found that most often, universities fail to turn a profit on their innovations.
+Research universities usually have technology transfer offices, which translate university research results into impact by forming startups or licensing patents to existing businesses, which then create commercial products with them.
+However, research conducted by the Brookings Institute found that most often, universities cannot turn a profit on their innovations.

 How University Research Can Have a Big Impact

-go to link Forbes noted a few years ago that there are plenty of schools whose research translates into revenue.
+Forbes noted a few years ago that there are plenty of schools whose research translates into revenue.
 That return is often thanks to creative programs that encourage entrepreneurial thinking among students.
-For instance, Stevens Institute of Technology in Hoboken, NJ, has students and professors work together on commercialization issues as they’re doing research, rather than waiting until a breakthrough has been made to think about how to make money from it.
+For instance, Stevens Institute of Technology in Hoboken, NJ, has students and professors work together on commercialization issues as they’re doing research, rather than waiting until they have made a breakthrough to think about how to make money from it.

 It’s a simple concept: doing what it takes to bring the fruits of research to a wider audience should start as soon as the research does.
 Stevens students are encouraged to start companies while in school in order to ensure the university benefits from their intellectual capital.